buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/01-Designing-Interfaces.md

 ---
 chapter-number: "01"
 title: "Designing Interfaces"
-opening-text: "<p>In this chapter I’ll explore how we arrived at where we are today.
-I’ll provide a brief history of user interface design – drawing from principles of human-computer interaction (HCI) – so that the lessons we’ve learned from the history of UI design aren’t lost.</p>
+opening-text: "<p>In this chapter <strong>I’ll explore how we arrived at where we are today.
+I’ll provide a brief history of user interface design</strong> – drawing from principles of human-computer interaction (HCI) – so that <strong>the lessons we’ve learned from the history of UI design aren’t lost</strong>.</p>

-<p>I’ll also stress the importance of understanding metaphors and mental models, which underpin UI design.
-Lastly, I’ll detail a number of current user interface design systems, including: Apple’s Human Interface Guidelines; Google’s Material Design and IBM’s Living Language.</p>"
+<p>I’ll also stress <strong>the importance of understanding metaphors and mental models</strong>, which underpin UI design.
+Lastly, <strong>I’ll detail a number of current user interface design systems</strong>, including: Apple’s Human Interface Guidelines; Google’s Material Design and IBM’s Living Language.</p>"

 table-of-contents:
   - section: "1"